GiladFex/AmanMusic/README.md

 TASTKS:

-* Make a way that saved songs and playlists (and movies?) don't overflow and take more than screen width and height.

-* Trim/crop to a square non-square album images.

 * Sending forms to right DBs.

 * Getting metadata from audiofiles

-* Playlists.

 * Gesture+list in audiobar that there is a playlist. (num of songs playing can be achieved using textTracks.length

-* Personal starred songs.

 * smart search - by song name, singer, album or lyrics (if available).